Page contents

 Kea is a small island in the Aegean, only one hour from the Greek capital.
-Being the closest island to Athens in the Cyclades, Kea is popular with locals but relatively unknown by foreign tourists and is also known as Tzia Island.
-This means Kea remains a hidden gem of Greece.
-With all the classic Cycladic charm, Kea is the perfect getaway for anyone looking for an authentic Greek trip.
+Being the closest island to Athens in the Cyclades, Kea is popular with locals but relatively unknown to foreign tourists.
+It is also known as Tzia Island, which means Kea remains a hidden gem of Greece.

 Here is your guide to the island of Kea, the little-known gem in the Aegean, including how to get to Kea Island, where to stay, and what to do while there.